Afirestriker/redux-module-in-action/redux-notes.md

 ## Define Redux

-### Redux is a predictable state container for JavaScript apps.
+### Redux is a predictable state container for JavaScript apps

 1. It is for JavaScript apps
 2. It is a state container